Find Grad Schools

 223 Yearly Graduations

-Georgia Institute of Technology - Main Campus tops the list of the most popular school in the U.S. for ME majors who are seeking their master's degree.
+The most popular school in the United States for me students seekinga master's degree is Georgia Institute of Technology - Main Campus.
 Each year, around 39,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,570 per year.
-For the 2020-2021 academic year, 223 master's degrees were handed out to ME majors at Georgia Tech.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 22% were women.
+The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
+During the most recent year for which we have data, 223 people received their master's degree in me from Georgia Tech.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 21% were women.

 #2